Menu

 April 29, 2018

-In honor of Otis Rush’s birthday, although we aren’t sure how old he actually is (see notes below with more discussion on this) , here is a short article I wrote, with assistance from Dick Shurman, for the 2018 Blues Festival Guide.
+In honor of Otis Rush’s birthday, although we aren’t sure how old he actually is (see notes below (Otis' Birth Date) with more discussion on this) , here is a short article I wrote, with assistance from Dick Shurman, for the 2018 Blues Festival Guide.
 There is much, much more to the Otis Rush story, of course, and I hope to write as much of it as I can.

 Otis' birth date